HubbleNetwork/legal-pages/privacy-policy.md

 ## 7. Your Choices and Rights

 Individuals may contact us to request access to or deletion of their personal information, or to opt out of certain processing activities.
-We will respond to such requests in accordance with applicable laws.]
+We will respond to such requests in accordance with applicable laws.
+You amy contact us at [privacy@hubblenetwork.com].

 ## 8. Changes to This Privacy Policy